-- 1. Course sections are created for every UAS course section across multiple terms. - 2.
-Course sites are created as soon as the Registrar's office releases the term. - 3.
-Course sites are updated each morning at 5:30am until 2 weeks past their official ending date. - 4.
-Prior course sites are maintained indefinitely for institutional users, accrediting bodies and the general public.
+- Course sections sites are created for every UAS course section across multiple terms within the UA Blackboard Learn system. - 2.
+Course sites are created as soon as the Registrar's office releases the term and are updated daily. - 3.
+Course sites are updated each morning at 5:30am until 2 weeks past their official ending date. - 4.3.
+Prior cC ourse sites are maintained indefinitely for institutional users, accrediting bodies and the general public. - 5.4.
+Faculty may choose to link multiple class sections together for ease of management or to create a single larger cohort for student collaboration.
+Linked courses retain their unique titles and wwweb addresses, but share a single pool of resources and activities and can be managed from a single class site.

-- 5. Faculty may choose to link multiple class sections together for ease of management or to create a single larger cohort for student collaboration.
-Linked courses retain their unique titles and Web addresses, but share a single pool of resources and activities and can be managed from a single class site. - 6.
-In addition to Banner courses, a non-Banner course site can be created by Helpdesk staff.
-Non-Banner classes can reside in a Banner term (Spring-2005), or in a non-Banner "term" (e.g. Training, Test, etc.).
+6-5.In addition to Banner courses, a non-Banner course site can be created by contacting the Helpdesk-staff.
+Non-Banner classes can reside in a Banner term (Spring 2005), or in a non-Banner "term" (e.g. Training, Test, etc.).